progressivis/progressivis/doc/custom_modules.md

 ### Input/Output/Parameters Definition

-ProgressiVis defines several Python decorators to limit the amount of boilerplate code.
+ProgressiVis defines several Python decorators to limit the amount of boilerplate code to type.
-Every Module class uses input slots, output slots, and parameters.
+Every Module class uses some input slots, output slots, and parameters.
 They can be declared using the `@def_input`, `@def_output`, and `@def_paramameter` decorators.
-These decorators can appear after the `@document` decorator.
+These decorators can appear after the `@document` decorator (line 10).

 Line 11 declares an input slot called "table" of type `PTable` and provides a short documentation.

 Line 12 declares the output slot called "result", of type `PDict`, i.e., a "progressive dictionary".
 It will contain the maximum value of each column computed progressively.
 The output slot descriptor also defines a documentation string.

 Input and output slots can also be required or not; by default, they are required.
 When a slot is required, it should be connected for a dataflow configuration to be **valid**.
-We discuss later the notion of dataflow validity [later](#validity).
+We discuss the notion of dataflow validity [next](#validity).

-Line 14 defined the class `SimpleMax`, inheriting from the `Module` class.
+Line 14 defines the class `SimpleMax`, inheriting from the `Module` class.
 Its `__init__` method is very standard and just catches the keyword parameter passed to keep it as an instance variable.
-It is redefined to initialize the value of the `default_step_size` instance variable with a reasonable value for the `SimpleMax` module, as described in the next [Time Predictor section](#time-predictor).
+It is redefined to initialize the value of the `default_step_size` instance variable with a reasonable value for the `SimpleMax` module, as explained in the next [Time Predictor section](#time-predictor).
 Without the `@def_` decorators, the `__init__` method would require many more lines of code to  declare the slots and parameters.

+(validity)=
+### Validity of a Dataflow

+To run, a dataflow should be **valid**.
+The validity is defined as follows:
+- For all the modules, all the required slots should be connected
+- For all the connected slots, the input and output slots should be compatible
+- There should not be any cycle in the dataflow; it should be a **directed acyclic graph**

+By design, ProgressiVis checks the connection types as soon as they are specified.
+However, when building or modifying a dataflow graph, adding modules or removing modules, the dataflow graph remains invalid until all the connections are made and dependent modules are deleted from the dataflow.
+Therefore, checking for the required slots and cycles is done as a two-phase commit operation.

 ### The `SimpleMax.run_step` Method
 The method that performs the main work of a module is:\
 `run_step(self, run_number: int, step_size: int, quantum: float) -> ReturnRunStep`.
 It takes three arguments.
 The first, `run_number`, is an integer provided by the Scheduler.
 Each time the scheduler calls the `run` method of a module, it increments that number.
-The `run_number` is a convenient timestamp, typically used to mark an operation performed on a data structure, e.g., to check if something has changed since the last run.
+The `run_number` is a convenient timestamp, typically used to mark an operation performed on a data structure, e.g., to check if something has changed since the last run of `run_step()`.

-The last argument is simply the `quantum`, the duration that the method is allowed to run.
-It is a floating point value specified in seconds.
+The last argument is simply the `quantum`, the maximum duration that the method is allowed to run.
+It is a floating point value specified in seconds (0.5 by default).

 The `step_size` argument specifies how many **steps** the method should perform.
-In our example, it is the number of lines that it will handle from the input table, i.e., the chunk size.
+In our example, it is the number of lines that it will handle from the input table, i.e., the **chunk size**.
 For other module classes, it can be the number of iterations to perform.
 The notion of **step** is interpreted by the module itself, but in many cases, the interpretation is the size of the chunk to process to stay within the quantum.

 (time_predictor)=
 ### Time Predictor
 ProgressiVis provides a mechanism to predict the number of steps the `run_step` method can perform within a given quantum: the **Time Predictor**.
 Instead of only asking the `run_step` method to run for a given quantum of time, it also converts this quantum into `steps`.

-It works as follows: the first time it runs the module, it uses the `default_step_size`, i.e., 10,000 lines (see line 17) in our example, and monitors the time needed to process them.
+It works as follows: the first time it runs a module, it uses the `default_step_size`, i.e., 10,000 lines (see line 17) in our example, and monitors the time needed to process that number of steps.
-Assuming that run time is proportional to the number of lines read, the time predictor computes a speed for the module and translates the quantum into a number of steps.
+Assuming that run time is proportional to the number of lines processed, the time predictor computes a speed for the module (number of steps per second) and translates the quantum into a number of steps.

-The time predictor updates its speed measure (steps per second) each time the module runs.
+The time predictor adjusts this speed each time the module runs.
 It can accommodate a slight non-linearity, but it expects modules to spend a time roughly proportional to the number of steps, that is, to run each step at a constant speed.

 ### Input Slots Management

 Lines 23-27 take care of the input slot.
-The `SimpleMax` module has only one input slot, "table", but other modules can have more.
+The `SimpleMax` module has only one input slot, "table", but other Module classes can have more.
 Most of the information needed to handle the input slot is accessible through the `Slot` object that implements the connection between modules.
-The `Slot` class is similar to:
+The `Slot` has the following interface (simplified):

 ```
 @dataclass